-In December 2015, the FTC issued an Enforcement Policy Statement on Deceptively Formatted Advertisements (Enforcement Statement) (available at https://www.ftc.gov/public-statements/2015/12/commission-enforcement-policy-statement-deceptively-formatted) addressing native advertising-that is, as the FTC explained, "advertising and promotional messages integrated into and presented as non-commercial content."
-Enforcement Statement at 1
+In December 2015, the FTC issued an Enforcement Policy Statement on Deceptively Formatted Advertisements (Enforcement Statement) addressing native advertising, that is, as the FTC explained, "advertising and promotional messages integrated into and presented as non-commercial content."
 The Enforcement Statement summarizes the principles underlying the FTC's decades of work addressing various forms of deceptive advertising and is clear that those principles apply in equal force to native advertising.
-In other words, native advertising fits comfortably within a large category of advertising that includes infomercials, deceptive door-openers, and online search results.
-The Enforcement Statement references the FTC's Policy Statement on Deception (Oct.
-14, 1983) (1983 Policy Statement) (available at https://www.ftc.gov/public-statements/1983/10/ftc-policy-statement-deception).
+In other words, native advertising fits comfortably within a large category of advertising that includes infomercials, deceptive dooropeners, and online search results.
+The Enforcement Statement references the FTC's Policy Statement on Deception.

-In its 1983 Policy Statement, the FTC wrote that "[c]ertain elements undergird all deception cases" and set forth its view of the meaning of deception (1983 Policy Statement at 1):
+In its 1983 Policy Statement, the FTC wrote that "[c]ertain elements undergird all deception cases."
+The FTC set forth its view of the meaning of deception:

-First, there must be a representation, omission or practice that is likely to mislead the consumer. . . .
-Second, we examine the practice from the perspective of a consumer acting reasonably in the circumstances. . . .
-Third, the representation, omission, or practice must be a "material" one.
+First, there must be a representation, omission or practice that is likely to mislead the consumer....
+Second, we examine the practice from the perspective of a consumer acting reasonably in the circumstances....
+Third, the representation, omission, or practice must be a 'material' one.
 The basic question is whether the act or practice is likely to affect the consumer's conduct or decision with regard to a product or service.